Most food photography today is captured on a smartphone.

 This may mean a palette made up of two or three of the same colors, or backgrounds in a similar tone in all of your images.
 It can mean that all of your images are dark and moody, or conversely, light and airy.

 Or they may all be close-up or macro shots of food.

-If you look at the most successful accounts on Instagram, you will find that most of them have repetitive elements in the photography.
+If you look at the most successful accounts on Instagram, you will find that most of them have repetitive elements.
 All of the images have a specific style and “look”.

 Take a good look at your images and figure out the consistencies you see.
 Style is developed over time and is reflective of what people naturally prefer.

 The more specific you can be in your approach to taking pictures, the tighter your feed will look and will draw an audience that resonates with it.

 Smartphone photography should be fun!
 Take some of these tips and play around with them.
 Explore what works and what doesn’t.